michaelplaing/mr_rax/README.md

 Then for normal subscription clients:
 - ``0xff`` as the Client Mark (invalid UTF-8); and
-- 8 bytes of Client ID in big endian (network) order.
+- The VBI-encoded Client ID.

+Note: Variable Byte Integer (VBI) is an encoding of 7 bits per byte with a continuation bit in the high order spot.
+The bytes of the encoded integer are in big endian (network) order.
+This project uses 64 bit integer client IDs; hence a maximum of 10 bytes  are sufficient for encoding.

 And for shared subscription clients:
 - ``0xef`` as the Shared Mark (invalid UTF-8);